biodatalab/iModMix/README.md

 ![Image](https://github.com/user-attachments/assets/9cad9a8f-cec8-4723-b871-fe99344e3ee0)

-## Example
+## iModMix package: Example to use

-This is a basic example which shows you how to analyze two datasets:
+This is a basic example which shows you how to analyze two datasets through iModMix package:

 ```r
 # Load the package